hkaspersen/VAMPIR/README.md

                 Show this help message and exit

         -u MUT, --mut=MUT
-                Location of megaRes reports.
+                Directory of megaRes reports.

         -a ACQ, --acq=ACQ
-                Location of resFinder reports.
+                Directory of resFinder reports.

         -i INTRINSIC, --intrinsic=INTRINSIC
                 Comma separated list of intrinsic genes of interest, used with -u.